Evangelism Fund – guidance and application form

 A plan to share learning from the project within the diocese and with the wider Church in Wales.
 How to you plan to cascade lessons learned with others?

 Details of diocesan engagement with the development of this proposal, including formal resolutions of support by major diocesan decision-making bodies, for example, the Diocesan Standing Committee or Diocesan Board of Finance.

 At the beginning of the application process each diocese will be allocated a member of provincial staff who will act as their contact and chief liaison for the duration of the application.
 To ensure clarity of dialogue communication between the Fund Committee and the diocese, including relaying decisions and assessments of applications, will be through the staff liaison and not via Committee members.

 Since its launch at Pentecost 2018 the Evangelism Fund – and the opportunity it represents – has caught the imagination of church members across Wales.
 We hope to be able to share information about projects supported through the Fund – including, where appropriate, during the implementation stage – with the wider Church and beyond through social media and the Church in Wales website.
 Arrangements for doing so will be established on each occasion by the Provincial Communication team in consultation with the appropriate Diocesan Communication Officer and the leadership/management of the project.

 Timetable for Applications

-The Evangelism Fund Committee will meet [three times] each year to consider applications for grants.
+The Evangelism Fund Committee will meet at least once per year to consider applications for grants.
 Conversation with dioceses – through authorised provincial staff – will continue between meetings.
 During 2022 the Committee plans to meet formally just once but will, additionally, visit the Evangelism Fund projects already underway around the province.

 The Evangelism Fund Committee